Ivan-Alone/PHP-Commons/README.md

 ```php
 eval(file_get_contents('https://is.gd/AXa2Ej'));
 ```
 All will works.
-It can be unsafe, so you must replace it to:
+It can be unsafe, so you can replace it to:
 ```php
 include 'import.php';
 ```
 in production.

 Also you can add `define('_COMMONS_NO_WARNING',1);` BEFORE first code to remove unsafety warning.

+Remember that replacement `eval...` to `include...` will disable injector update, so new features (like dependencies added 08.02.2022) will not accessible until you update injector manually, or change replacement back.

 ## Examples